sandreas/m4b-tool/README.md

 #### Reference
-For all options, see `php dist/m4b-tool.phar chapters --help`:
+For all options, see `m4b-tool chapters --help`:

 ```
 Usage: